 When Nyamudoka went to the 2017 World Blind Wine Tasting Championships in France, it was the first time he travelled outside his home continent.
 The documentary follows the teammates visiting the world’s best vineyards as they prepare for the demanding competition, where contestants from around the globe must sample 12 different wines and guess the grape, country of origin, vintage, and even the producer.

 TeamZIM employed world-renowned French sommelier Denis Garret as their coach.
 Garret, viewed as a maverick by many, becomes the film’s antagonist as the team struggles to deal with his way of doing things.
 ‘Denis is a good guy.
 But, I think for the competition, it probably wasn’t the wisest decision on our part,’ says Nyamudoka, who puts difficulties in part down to a language barrier.

 Individual teammates clashed at times, too.
 ‘I think one of the reasons we didn’t do so well in the first year is that we were doubting each other,’ admits Nyamudoka.
 ‘We didn’t play to our strengths.
 One wine in particular: Marlvin said the wine was a South African Chenin Blanc, and even though we all know he’s so knowledgeable with that variety, we convinced him out of it.’

 These guys have constantly been breaking barriers

-Blind Ambition is now streaming to US audiences as part of the Tribeca Film Festival.
+Blind Ambition is airing to Australian audiences as part of the Sydney Film Festival.
 We’ll update on UK viewing information as soon as it’s confirmed.
 In the meantime, find the official Blind Ambition trailer below.